Littleton, Massachusetts: 20th century

-Littleton continued to grow through the Twentieth Century.
+Littleton continued to grow through the twentieth century.
 Prior to World War I, the mill at the common moved into the manufacturing of military webbing to supply the US Armed Forces.
 The advent of the war drew more people to town to work in the mill.
 Young men from Littleton also left to serve during the war.
-Upon their return, they founded the two veteran' posts, American Legion Post 249 and VFW Post 6556.
+Upon their return, they founded the two veterans' posts, American Legion Post 249 and VFW Post 6556.

 With the advent of the automobile, Littleton saw two more expansions of agri-business.
-The existing dairy farms got larger and became commercial.
-Cloverdale Farm/Dell Dale Farm, on Mannion Place off Great Road edging up to the shores of Lake Nagog became a well-known local dairy operating until 1986, first by John Mannion and then Thomas and William Byrne from Hopedale.
-Herbert Whitcomb also ran a commercial dairy which he sold in 1942 to J. Fred Herpy a dairyman who had moved to Littleton from Rome, N.Y.
+The existing dairy farms grew larger and became commercial.
+Cloverdale Farm/Dell Dale Farm, on Mannion Place off Great Road edging up to the shores of Lake Nagog, became a well-known local dairy operating until 1986, first by John Mannion and then Thomas and William Byrne from Hopedale.
+Herbert Whitcomb also ran a commercial dairy, which he sold in 1942 to J. Fred Herpy, a dairyman who had moved to Littleton from Rome, New York.
 Herpy relocated the pasteurizing business to Great Road in 1952.
 Business was good in the post-war years, and Herpy's Dairy thrived.

 On the site of the Great Road plant, Herpy built two large swimming pools, and added a bathhouse, grill and ice cream stand.
 The pools provided swimming lessons to the residents of Littleton and surrounding towns.
 By the last year the pools were open, 1968, over a thousand children learned to swim at Herpy's.
-It closed a year later in response to Littleton's expansion of alcohol sales.
+It closed a year later, in response to Littleton's expansion of alcohol sales.

 Like many towns along the state roads radiating from Boston, the advent of motor transport saw the arrival of truck farms which sprang up along Route 119/2A.
 These were market gardens that were operated on a large scale to supply produce for Haymarket in Boston.
-While earlier commercial market gardens had sprung up along the railways, motor transport allowed the formation of produce wholesalers in outlying cities such as Fitchburg and Lowell that were sign contracts with local farmers to provide goods on a daily basis for sale in Haymarket.
+While earlier commercial market gardens had sprung up along the railways, motor transport allowed the formation of produce wholesalers in outlying cities such as Fitchburg and Lowell which signed contracts with local farmers to provide goods on a daily basis for sale in Haymarket.
 The trucks would leave the yards and drive down the state roads buying produce from the farms for resale in town.
 Almost all truck farms kept a portion of their produce for sale at their roadside stands.
 The farms in Littleton were operated by a mix of older Yankee residents and newer Irish, Italian, Quebecois, and Greek families who had bought the farms as a commercial venture.
-One can see what most of Rte 2A looked like running in through Acton, Concord, Lexington, and Arlington during the first two-thirds of the century by looking at present day, Route 119 moving northwest from Beaver Brook Road.
+One can see what most of Route 2A looked like running in through Acton, Concord, Lexington, and Arlington during the first two-thirds of the century by looking at present day, Route 119 moving northwest from Beaver Brook Road.